krishpranav/Phishing/README.md

 - sudo chmod 777 *
 - open a new terminal and type ./ngrok http 80
 - bash phishing.sh
+- if you have any doubt means check out reference down below

+# Reference
 <img src="solution.png"></img>

   TOOL IS CREATED BY KRISHNA PRANAV